Yehwan-Baek/Yehwan-Baek.github.io/_posts/JAVASCRIPT/2024-02-05-Data Structure in JS.2.md

 # Data Structures in JS

- This post is about 2 data structures in JS that I learned.
+ This post is about linked list in JS that I learned.

 ## Linked List
 A linked list is a chained data structure.
 Each node consists of two pieces of information: the data of the node and the pointer to the next node.
 Linked list and conventional array are both linear data structures with serialized storage.